A new Apple Immersive Video on Vision Pro cuts together four minutes from the 2024 NBA All-Star Weekend.

 “The all in one did what we thought it would do,” CEO David Cole told UploadVR back in 2019.
 “Audience size is building very helpfully right now on the back of a number of things.”

 NextVR even started developing technology to start filling in occlusion gaps in its captures on the path to full 6DoF freedom for viewers.
-While Apple software can post-process depth onto flat still captures, the comfort and freedom to move around captured scenes still eludes even properly captured stereoscopic spatial videos captured with an Apple Vision Pro or iPhone.
+While Apple software can post-process depth onto flat still captures, the comfort and freedom to move around scenes still eludes even properly captured stereoscopic spatial videos made with an Apple Vision Pro or iPhone.

 A startup called Gracia, meanwhile, is using expensive 3D scanning rigs in studio settings and incredibly high download requirements to provide that full 6DoF freedom to PC-based headsets today.
 It remains an unsolved technical problem to close the gap between such captures and streamed recreations of a live sporting event.